You Can Accept These Kinds Of Cards & Payments With Square POS In 2023

 Square sellers can accept Apple Pay, Google Pay, and other NFC (near-field communication) or “contactless” forms of payment.
 Square processes NFC payments as if they were credit card payments.

-To accept contactless payments in person, sellers must purchase a $49 Square chip and tap reader.
-This is because a card magstripe reader or chip reader won’t be able to read NFC signals.
+To accept contactless payments in person, sellers must purchase a $49 Square chip and tap reader because the standard card magstripe or chip reader cannot read NFC signals.

 Online sellers just have to enable payment methods like Apple Pay and Google Pay in their Square Online account settings.
 When that’s enabled, an online shopper can pay by simply logging onto their Apple or Google account.